 “The project aims to create a power station that will circulate desalinated water between its lower and upper reservoirs to store and release excess renewable energy that would otherwise be lost to curtailment,” Colbun stated.

-The company has initiated the environmental impact (EIS) process for the Paposo project, anticipating an investment nearing USD 1.4 billion (EUR 1.29bn) pending approval.
+The company has initiated the environmental impact study (EIS) process for the Paposo project, anticipating an investment nearing USD 1.4 billion (EUR 1.29bn) pending approval.

 Situated in Taltal, Antofagasta region, the project capitalizes on the natural coastal terrain, with reservoirs strategically positioned atop a cliff and at its base.